odyssomay/paredit/README.md

 ## Implementation Status

-Below is a list of all currently fully implemented paredit commands.
+Below is a list of all currently implemented paredit commands.

 Note: The actual name of the commands inside sublime text use underscores instead of hyphens.
 E.g. *paredit-open-round* is